cobalthq/cobalt-product-public-docs/content/en/Integrations/Jira/troubleshoot-jira-integration.md

 {{% /expand %}}

-{{%expand "Jira Server or Data Center:" %}}
+{{%expand "Jira Data Center:" %}}
 <br>

 - Check if the integration user has proper permissions.
 The user must have permission to create tickets in the selected Jira project.
 - Provide Jira logs to your Customer Success Manager for further troubleshooting.
-See [how to retrieve Jira Server logs](#retrieve-jira-server-logs-for-troubleshooting).
+See [how to retrieve Jira Data Center logs](#retrieve-jira-server-logs-for-troubleshooting).

 {{% /expand %}}
 <br>